componentize-go/componentize/README.md

 ## Getting started:

- 1. Add the library to your Go modules with the command `go get github.com/componentize-go/componentize`.
+ 1. Add the library to your Go modules with the command
+    ```bash
+    $ go get github.com/componentize-go/componentize
+    ```
- 2. Call the `Default()` function to get a `html/template.FuncMap` that you can pass in to the `Funcs` method of a `html/template.Template` struct before parsing the template with the `Parse` method.
+ 3. Call the `Default()` function to get a `html/template.FuncMap` that you can pass in to the `Funcs` method of a `html/template.Template` struct before parsing the template with the `Parse` method.
- 3. Now you have access to the functions `KVM` and `UID` inside of your templates.
+ 4. Now you have access to the functions `KVM`, `UID` and `Array` inside of your templates.
 See the [examples](/examples) for more information about how to use these functions.

 ## Docs: